scale-tone/scale-tone.github.io/_posts/2018-04-13-my-favourite-catastrophic-failures-finalizers.md

 **3.1.
 Because their order of execution is unpredictable.**

-The below sample is distilled from one of the projects I was taking part of.
+The below sample is distilled from one of the projects I was taking part in.

 Let's say you have yourself a third-party managed wrapper library, that internally handles some unmanaged resource.
 Let's model the behavior of that unmanaged resource like this: